Winner 1994

 connection with the Dudley priest Father Tony Fleming who gave 50

 years of service to the poor in India.
-Sadly Father Tony has passed away, but his legacy lives on.
+Sadly Father Tony passed away but his legacy lives on.